 Spoon into your prepared bundt pan and level batter by tapping the tin sharply onto the work surface then smoothing with a spatula or spoon (this helps remove air pockets from this luscious thick batter).

-Bake for 1 hour 15 minutes before testing - this is a large cake with a thick batter and the surface will definitely colour well (but it should not be burnt!).
+Bake for approximately 1 hour 15 minutes.
+I start testing at around 1 hour and sometimes it needs the full 1 hour 15 (usually if I have used cold berries and sour cream).
+It is a large cake with a thick batter and the surface will definitely colour well (but it should not be burnt!).
 A skewer should come out clean when inserted well into the centre of the cake, as long as you don't hit a blueberry on the way down - check at least two places.
 It may need another 10 minutes depending on how hot your oven runs.

-When cold, mix the icing sugar with a little orange juice to make a thick but pourable icing and drizzle over the cake to decorate.
-Allow to set before slicing.
+When cold, mix the icing sugar with a little leftover orange juice to make a thick but pourable icing and drizzle over the cake to decorate.
+Allow it to set before slicing.

 Use fresh not frozen blueberries here as the latter give off too much liquid to an already very moist batter.